 To get good seats in our concrete bleacher section, we had to arrive about an hour early.

 This allowed us all to sit together.
 We killed time by eating ice cream and taking pictures with Mike's camera.

 My camera broke for no apparent reason on the flight back from Ushuaia, and I didn't want to risk bringing my iPhone.

 Ultimately, we were never in any danger.
-There were so many other foreigners seated around us, we were totally insulated.
+There were so many other foreigners seated around us; we were insulated.

 The opposing team's fans were seated in the upper deck above us, so even if they wanted to throw something gross on us, they couldn't.

 And because we had private transportation, there was little chance I was going to get my pocket picked after the match, as happened to me in Barcelona.

 But back to the Boca Juniors game.

 As the stadium filled up, and the game time drew near, a beautiful cheerleader squad emerged onto the field.